-From humble sail-making beginnings, Structurflex has consistently pursued opportunities and developed new skills to become one of the world’s leading suppliers of innovative tensile membrane structures using PVC, PTFE and ETFE fabrics.
+From humble sail-making beginnings, Structurflex has consistently pursued opportunities and developed new skills to become one of the world’s leading suppliers of innovative tensile membrane structures using coated PES, PTFE and ETFE fabrics.
 Our timeline tells the story of a company that’s always ready to embrace the next challenge.

 Structurflex began life as Sails & Covers Ltd on 21 July 1937.
 Owned by Leo Bouzaid, the company designed and manufactured sails and other marine products for Auckland’s talented yachting fraternity.
 Auckland is often called ‘the city of sails’, because it has one of the highest rates of yacht ownership per capita in the world.

 PVC (polyvinyl chloride) fabric technology was improving rapidly.